Equivariant ZFA and the foundations of nominal techniques: Relative consistency, and freshness

 \subsection{On the group of permutations}

-In Definition~\ref{defn.pi} we took a \emph{permutation} to be any bijection on $\atoms$.
-But in fact, choosing what should and should not be a permutation is a non-trivial decision.
-Here is a sample of options: \begin{enumerate*} \item A permutation $\pi$ is \emph{any} bijection on atoms.
+In Definition~\ref{defn.pi} and \rulefont{Equivar} we took a \emph{permutation} $\pi\in\perm$ to be any bijection on $\atoms$.
+In more advanced usage, choosing what to include in $\perm$ becomes an interesting design decision.
+Here is a sample of the options: \begin{enumerate*} \item A permutation $\pi$ is \emph{any} bijection on atoms.